ribs.emitters.GaussianEmitter

 For instance, [1, 1, 1] indicates that every dimension of the solution space has an upper bound of 1.

-Center of the Gaussian distribution from which to sample solutions when the archive is empty (if initial_solutions is not set).
+Solutions are sampled from this distribution when the archive is empty (if initial_solutions is not set).